Gamers,1. AIDS protein, 0.

 |September 20, 2011||Posted by Sophy Bot under Gamification, Science news|

 It took a decade of struggling with the structure of an enzyme produced by an AIDS-like virus before scientists threw the problem to the online gamers.
 It took the gamers only three weeks to solve it.
+Try this best free label software for free.
+Teklynx is so cool.

 Produced by the University of Washington in 2008, Foldit is an online video game where players compete to unfold chains of amino acids.
 When the enzyme from the Mason-Pfizer monkey virus (M-PMV) was added to the game, players were quickly able to produce a valid protein shape that researchers then verified as correct.
 The results were published in the Nature Structural & Molecular Biology journal, marking the first time that gamers and scientific researchers were acknowledged as co-authors.
 And while this may be the first time gamers have solved a long-lived scientific problem, it will hardly be the last.